Skip to content

 Monmouth Gardens

-Six very different town gardens open under the banner of Monmouth Gardens.
+Five very different town gardens open under the banner of Monmouth Gardens.
 The Nelson Garden dates back to Roman times, and as the name suggests has links with Lord Nelson.
 St Johns, in Glendower St is a charming walled garden which has undergone extensive restoration with a sunken central lawn and deep herbaceous borders.
 Entrance to both these gardens is via Chippenham Fields.
-Cornwall House opens with the group for the first time this year.
+Cornwall House opens with the group for the second time this year.
 The beautiful walled garden and productive kitchen garden date from the C17.
 North Parade House is a hidden gem with a surprisingly large and secluded walled garden with mature specimen trees, herbaceous borders and a kitchen garden.
-Another new garden belongs to garden designer, Cheryl Cummings.
-She is re-wilding her garden creating a tranquil space for visitors.
-Mansard House, Vine Acre has spectacular views of the Black Mountains from this contemporary garden which features an architectural planting scheme and striking sculpture.
+Another garden opening for the second time this year is a re-wilding project by garden designer Cheryl Cummings.

 Owner Info